department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-EZR MVP UAT/conversation-guide.md

 ## Fourth Task: [The Form] - 10 minutes

 - For this next task, we are going to have you go through the form as if you were prompted to update your information.
 This is a special beta version of the form, accessible via the email you provided before its official release.
 Please be careful not to submit since we're still testing the form and its features.
-- As you go through the form, could you please talk aloud about what you would need to do as you go?
+- As you go through the form, please use real information as if you were actually filling out the form.
+And could you please talk aloud about what you would need to do as you go?

 **Participant questions**
 - What are your expectations regarding the prefilling feature?